SiddarthaGundeti/Star-Repetition-3/README.md

 # Star-Repetition-3

-write a program that reads a word and prints stars (*) equal to the length of the word.
+write a program that reads a string and prints the first and last characters of the given string and prints the (*) instead of the remaining characters.

 Input: qwerty@2020